Having good gear makes bass fishing an enjoyable hobby.

 These lures work well under a variety of reel and rod movements.

 They entice bass by looking like minnows and mimicking their movements.
+These often have a paddle tail and moving appendages.

 For best results, use quick jerking actions with your rod, combined with a fast reeling motion.